AXOOM/docker-volume-simple/README.md

-# Docker simple volume plugin
+# Simple Volume Plugin for Docker

 This Docker plugin allows you to use an arbitrary directory for storing volumes.
 This is commonly used to use an NFS mount shared between all nodes in a Docker Swarm cluster as the backing storage for volumes.